brijeshagal/chrome-extension-nextjs-template/README.md

 npm run build
 ```

-Load the `out` directory into the wallet extension.
+Load the `out` directory into the chrome extension.

 ### Congratulations 🎉 🎊